Fujifilm X100F versus Fujifilm X-E3

 The Fujifilm X100F and the Fujifilm X-E3 are two digital cameras that were officially introduced, respectively, in January 2017 and September 2017.
 The X100F is a fixed lens compact, while the X-E3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Fujifilm X-E3.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is somewhat smaller (6 percent) than the Fujifilm X100F.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably smaller (6 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the X-E3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens build in, whereas the X-E3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-E3 and their specifications in the Fujinon X Lens Catalog.